CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 17. You may not own multiple buildings unless your job allows for it.

 18. Players may build in tunnels and on top of roofs.
+    - Tunnel and roof bases will not extend past said tunnel or roof.
     - Building in tunnels is fine as long as there is a way to get around the base and it does not block the tunnel.
 	- Building on Rooftops is fine as long as there is a way to get to them without use of sweps.
 	- Not Allowed Examples: Cannot make your own building in the mines/sewers, beach, in/on the water, etc.